wp-plugins/wp-customer-reviews/readme.txt

 == Changelog ==

+= 1.0.8 (02-15-2011) =
+* Some minor styling tweaks for better compatibility with various themes

 = 1.0.7 (02-15-2011) =
 * A couple of minor style tweaks for the chosen reviews page layout